-In the first part of this piece we began to examine the profound differences between “Relationship” with God and “Religion” about God.
-This is absolutely necessary because many people in the world today are confusing relationship with God with religion about God.
+In the first part of this piece, we began to examine the profound differences between “Relationship” with God and “Religion” about God.
+This is necessary because many people today are confusing their relationship with God with religion about God.

 Let us briefly recap the differences pointed out in the first part of this piece.

-Intimate relationship with God cannot be earned, achieved or attained by any man through his self-righteousness, performance, or good works.
+Any man cannot earn, achieve, or attain an intimate relationship with God through his self-righteousness, performance, or good works.
 It is God’s gracious gift to all men and can only be received by faith in the person and the finished work of Jesus Christ.

-Religion rejects God’s gift of righteousness through faith in Jesus Christ, but pursue self-righteousness through the works of the law as a means of earning God’s love, acceptance, favour, or blessing.
+Religion rejects God’s gift of righteousness through faith in Jesus Christ but pursues self-righteousness through the works of the law as a means of earning God’s love, acceptance, favor, or blessing.

-Religious folks don’t rely completely on the finished work of Jesus Christ, but on their good works (Gal.
+Religious folks don’t rely entirely on the finished work of Jesus Christ but their good works (Gal.
 2:16, Rom.
 10:1-4).

 Second, a loving and intimate relationship with God is Christ-centered, but religion is Self-centered:

-Because religion is always seeking to appease, please, or impress God through self-righteousness, performance or good works, it makes men to be preoccupied with themselves.
+Because religion is always seeking to appease, please, or impress God through self-righteousness, performance, or good works, it makes men preoccupied with themselves – their worthiness or unworthiness.

 Third, a loving and intimate relationship with God is Love-driven, but religion is Fear-driven:

-Religion drives, motivates or compels men to pray, give, obey or do good works using the fear of punishment from God.
-But, those who have an intimate and loving relationship with God are driven, motivated and compelled by the love of God, which was poured into their hearts by the Holy Spirit at the New Birth (2 Cor.
+But those who have an intimate and loving relationship with God are driven, motivated, and compelled by the love of God, which was poured into their hearts by the Holy Spirit at the New Birth (2 Cor.
 5:13-14, 1 John 4:18).

-Let us now consider more remarkable differences between relationship with God and religion about God.
+Let us now consider more remarkable differences between a relationship with God and religion about God.